-Is it worth a visit?
+Is Ta Moan temple worth a visit?

-Somehow I felt like I was living a unique experience which goes beyond the tourist or traveller experience.
+Somehow I felt like I was living a unique experience that goes beyond the tourist or traveller experience.
 Far from Indiana Jones but away also from Kho Samui, Bangkok or Ayutthaya, all beautiful places to visit, however typical places on many people’s to-do-list.

-Yeah, I know, it is an experience I could have paid literally with blood but still I am happy I have done it.
+Yeah, I know, it is an experience I could have paid literally with blood but still, I am happy I have done it.
 Would I suggest it?
 Not to everybody, at least now you know you are taking a reasonable risk.

 The Cambodian–Thai border dispute

-Although the dispute over the border is officially ended and Ta Moan is now part of Cambodia, in reality both the Thai and the Cambodian armies are still there, literally elbow to elbow with weapons in hand.
+Although the dispute over the border has officially ended and Ta Moan is now part of Cambodia, in reality, both the Thai and the Cambodian armies are still there, literally elbow to elbow with weapons in hand.

 I always feel better thinking I have two nationalities and passports and if one is lost I can always use the other one, although I believe it is not that simple.

 The last real problems were experienced in 2011 with clashes that caused one Cambodian soldier to die and a Thai one to be wounded.
-Time has passed and no more issues since, however caution has to be taken.
+Time has passed and no more issues since, however, caution has to be taken.